andreasabel/inCode/entry/functor-combinatorpedia.md

-Like "data types a la carte" and free monad/applicative/alternative designs, these techniques allow you to separate the assembly and inspection of your programs from the "running" of them.
-However, the main difference is that here we focus not just on products and sums, but many different varied and multi-purpose combinators --- a bona fide "zoo" of combinators.
+Like "data types a la carte" and free monad/applicative/alternative designs, these techniques allow you to separate the assembly and inspection of your programs from the "running" of them.[^1] However, the main difference is that here we focus not just on products and sums, but many different varied and multi-purpose combinators --- a bona fide "zoo" of combinators.
 The fixed point is not "the end goal".